 Braces are used to correct what are sometimes referred to as “bad bites,” also known as malocclusion (crowded or crooked teeth).
 In some cases your teeth may be straight, but your lower and upper jaws may not meet properly -- which will cause alignment problems.
 These jaw or tooth alignment problems may be inherited or could result from injury, early or late tooth loss, or even things such as thumb-sucking.
 If you have an abnormal bite your dentist may recommend braces or another orthodontic treatment to straighten out your smile.
 Correcting the problem not only results in a healthier mouth but will create that million-dollar smile.
+Let our winnipeg dentists assist you today.
 If you are an adult, having braces can be a fun topic of conversation.
 In fact, we recently came across an article on 21 Life Lessons Adult Braces Teach You.
 Enjoy!

 What are my options?